Measurably increase institutional buying, and sales through groceries and restaurants.

-The Regional Sustainable Development Partnerships in Minnesota help connect University of MN and other resources to strengthen local food economies.
+The Regional Sustainable Development Partnerships (RSDP) in Minnesota help connect cities with resources to strengthen local food economies.
+Submit an idea to RSDP to request support for a community-driven project for local food.

-Document city efforts, via city resources and through a local food campaign, to increase purchases of food with at least one of the following attributes: local, Minnesota-grown, organic, humanely raised, grown by fairly compensated growers.
+Document and provide information to the public about city efforts to increase purchases of food with at least one of the following attributes: local, Minnesota-grown, organic, humanely raised, grown by fairly compensated growers; support a Local Food Campaign and document outcomes.

 Who's doing it